Karam Apnaa Apnaa: Plot

-Gauri Chatterjee is a charming and innocent middle-class Bengali girl and lives with her family.
-Her father, Alok's best friend and wealthy businessman Mahen Kapoor and his wife Nikhila dote on Gauri who is motherless.
-Mahen finds a good match for Gauri in the form of Shashank.
+Gauri Chatterjee is a charming and innocent middle-class Bengali girl who lives with her family.
+Her father Alok's best friend and wealthy businessman Mahen Kapoor and his wife Nikhila dote on Gauri who is motherless.
+Mahen finds a good match for Gauri, Shashank.
 However, on the day of her wedding, Gauri is told that Shashank has refused to marry her and the Kapoors have forced Shiv to stand in as the bridegroom.
 She runs away from the venue but is convinced by an understanding stranger, Anupam, to face her problem.
 She returns and Shiv is forced to marry her.
 Over time, Gauri falls in love with Shiv without expecting anything in return and Shiv becomes friendly to her.

 After the marriage, Gauri is in a series of mishaps.
 It is revealed that Shiv's horoscope has a major flaw according to which his first wife will die soon.
 Nikhila was aware of this and had made Shiv marry Gauri.
 Shiv has been in love with his childhood friend Ipshita and wanted to save her from the effects of his horoscope.
 Gauri refuses to abandon Shiv.
 She meets with an accident but survives.
 Meanwhile, Ipshita gets engaged to Anupam as camouflage.
 However, after Gauri's accident, Shiv consummates their marriage and refuses to leave Gauri, who is now pregnant.